online-ml/river/docs/releases/unreleased.md

 ## base

-- Introduced an `edit` method to the `base.Base` class.
+- Introduced an `mutate` method to the `base.Base` class.
 This allows setting attributes in a controlled manner, which paves the way for online AutoML.
-See [/recipes/cloning-and-editing-parameters] for more information.
+See [/recipes/cloning-and-mutating] for more information.

 ## compat